evgaster/NLpopulation/Pitch/index.Rmd

 Was it hosted on github or Rpubs? --> github!

-Was the presentation actually a presentation? --> not yet
+Was the presentation actually a presentation?
+(I.e. it had a legitimate pitch for the shiny application?) --> not yet